 - Our Canon ImageRunner can send multi-page documents directly to your email in PDF format

-The Media Center Coordinator is available from Noon-8pm Monday-Thursday, and Noon-5pm Friday.
-Our Student Consultants are available to support work in the Media Center - Sunday 1pm-11pm, Monday-Thursday, 9am-12pm & 5pm-11pm, Friday 9am-12pm & 5pm-7pm and Saturday 1pm-5pm.
-We are happy to support courses by providing workshops on Adobe Creative Cloud, digital storytelling, poster design, animation and other topics.
+Student Consultants are available to support work in the Media Center during the following hours: Sunday 1pm-11pm, Monday-Thursday, 9am-11pm, Friday 9am-5pm and Saturday 1pm-5pm.
+The ITS staff is happy to support courses by providing workshops on Adobe Creative Cloud, digital storytelling, poster design, animation and other topics.

 After hours student access is restricted to those working on special projects or enrolled in specific Video Production, Soc/Anth or Photography, or other media intensive courses.
 The instructor should contact Jeremy Polk or Mike Jones to arrange for student access.